Communication-Efficient Federated Learning with Accelerated Client Gradient: Introduction

 \section{Introduction}

-Federated learning, first introduced in~\cite{mcmahan2017communication}, is an emerging large-scale machine learning framework that a central server learns a shared model without direct observation of training examples using a large number of remote clients with separate datasets.
-This decentralized learning concept allows the federated learning to achieve the basic level of data privacy.
-Since the remote clients such as mobile or IoT devices have limited communication bandwidth, federated learning algorithms are particularly sensitive to the communication cost.
+Federated learning (FL)~\citep{mcmahan2017communication} is a large-scale machine learning framework that learns a shared model in a central server through collaboration with a large number of remote clients with separate datasets.
+Such a decentralized learning framework achieves a basic level of data privacy because the data stored in local clients are unobservable by the server and other clients.
+On the other hand, federated learning algorithms are particularly sensitive to communication and computational costs due to limited resources on many clients, such as mobile or IoT devices.

-FedAvg~\cite{mcmahan2017communication} is known as the baseline algorithm of federated learning.
-In FedAvg, a subset of the clients updates their models based on a gradient descent method using their local data and then upload their resultant models to the server for updating the global model parameters via model averaging.
-As discussed in the extensive analysis on the convergence of FedAvg~\cite{stich2018local, yu2019parallel, wang2021cooperative, stich2019error, basu2020qsparse}, multiple local updates conducted before aggregation greatly reduce the communication cost that is required for training a model in the sever.
+A baseline algorithm of federated learning, FedAvg~\citep{mcmahan2017communication}, updates a subset of client models using a gradient descent method based on their local data.
+The resulting models are then uploaded to the server for estimating the global model parameters via model averaging.
+As extensively discussed in the convergence of FedAvg~\citep{stich2018local,yu2019parallel,wang2021cooperative,stich2019error,basu2020qsparse}, multiple local updates conducted before server-side aggregation provide theoretical support and practical benefits of federated learning by reducing communication costs significantly.

-However, federated learning faces two key challenges: high heterogeneity in the data distributed over clients and limited participation rate, so-called cross-device setting~\cite{kairouz2019advances}, where only a subset of clients is active at a given time due to the limited communication bandwidth.

-Several studies~\cite{zhao2018federated, karimireddy2019scaffold} have shown that multiple local updates in the clients with non-iid data lead to client-drift, diverging updates in the individual clients.
-Such a phenomenon introduces high variance associated with the averaging step of FedAvg for the global update, which hampers the convergence to the optimal average loss over all clients~\cite{li2018federated, wang2019adaptive, khaled2019first, li2019convergence, hsieh2020non, wang2020tackling}.
-The client-drift challenge is exacerbated when the participation rate per communication round is low due to unreliable connections between the server and the clients.
+Despite its initial success, federated learning faces two key challenges: high heterogeneity in training data distributed over clients and limited client participation rates.
+Several studies~\citep{zhao2018federated,karimireddy2019scaffold} have shown that multiple local updates in the clients with non-\textit{i.i.d.}~(independent and identically distributed) data lead to client model drift, in other words, diverging updates in individual clients.
+Such a phenomenon introduces a high variance issue in FedAvg steps for global model updates, which hampers convergence to the optimal average loss over all clients~\citep{li2020federated,wang2019adaptive,khaled2019first,li2019convergence,hsieh2020non,wang2020tackling}.
+The challenge related to client model drift is exacerbated when the client participation rate per communication round is low.